 Catholic school leaders and teachers are committed to an education that integrates and celebrates faith, learning and life.
 They provide religious education and opportunities for faith development in communities where prayer and sacramental celebrations are integral to life.
 Students are encouraged to engage in civic and public life, involving community service and working for social justice.

 Catholic schools encourage parents to become involved in their child’s learning and engaged in school life.
 Working together, schools and families create an effective learning environment and a climate of mutual respect.
 This ensures timely communication and enables discussion on matters of concern.

 Catholic secondary schools are located in various regions across Victoria and come under the jurisdiction of the archbishop or bishop of the diocese in which they are located.
-Some secondary schools are owned and governed by a religious institute or ministerial public juridic person (MPJP).
+Some Catholic secondary schools are owned and governed by a religious institute or ministerial public juridic person (MPJP).
 From 2021 onwards, the remaining Catholic secondary schools will be owned and governed by a company limited by guarantee on behalf of each diocese.